wmatthew/hendecagon/ruby/README.txt

 For example, imagine a player vs. computer game where the puzzle starts with all lights on.
-On a turn, the player or computer must turn off one light, which will turn off neighboring lights if they are off.
+On a turn, the player or computer must turn off one light, which will turn off neighboring lights if they are on.

-If both players play well, what starting configurations will ensure the human has a shot at winning?
+If the computer plays perfectly, which starting configurations give the human a shot at winning?
 What strategy should the computer follow?
 How long will the game be?

 Questions like this are answered by the scripts here.
 Below is a description